galaxyproject/video-lectures/src/How-to.md

 :::::::::

 wkhtmltoimage
- ~ Extract an image per HTML slide
+ ~ Extract one image per HTML slide
  ~ Independant of how we build the HTML

 :::::{ .spoken .document}
 Once we generated the slide show document, we extract the text dedicated to the text-to-speech.
-They are identified by special tags in the markdown documant.
-We parse the html document with a javascript script to extract the text destined to be speaked.
-From this ontent, we create a script file, with a line corresponding to the speech of a slide.
+They are identified by special tags in the markdown document.
+We parse the html document with a javascript script to extract the text destined to be spoken.
+From this content, we create a script file, with a line corresponding to the speech of a slide.
 These extracted blocks of text can often be the same one that are used to be more descriptive in the main document.
 From the same HTML slide show, we extract one image per slide, using a tool that neither the artificial voice nor me are sure how to pronounce.
-This tool has one great advantage : it is not dependant on how we built our H.T.M.L. , making it very adaptable.
+This tool has one great advantage : it is not dependent on how we built our H.T.M.L. , making it very adaptable.
 We now have one image, and one line per slide in the script file.
 :::::::::